alex-sharifi/linux-tips/README.md

   - `for variable in words; do commands; done` is the _for_ syntax.
     - The argument list for a `for` can come from anything, i.e. `for i in $(cat file); do ...; done;`
     - Supports pathname expansion, i.e. `for i in distros*.txt; do ...; done`
+    - If the `in words` part is missing, i.e. `for i`, the list is implicitly all arguments to a shell file, i.e. `$*`, a convenient shorthand for the most common usage (The UNIX Programming Environment, pg.
+145)
     - You can split this syntax over multiple lines, the main thing to remember is that the `do` and `done` keywords need to appear right after a semicolon or a newline.
     - Alternative syntax is `for (( expression1; expression2; expression3 )); do commands; done`
   - `while commands; do commands; done` is the _while_ syntax.